-Opinion | Kevin McCarthy’s cover-up for Trump may be hiding knowledge of possible crimes
+Opinion | Kevin McCarthy’s coverup for Trump may be hiding knowledge of possible crimes

 “If this were a criminal investigation, McCarthy would surely be a material witness and would not be able to resist a Justice Department subpoena to tell what he knows,” Goodman told me.

 What we do know about Trump’s corrupt conduct is already extraordinarily terrible.
-And whether or not criminality occurred, the committee should flesh out as much as can possibly be established about it.
+And whether criminality occurred, the committee should flesh out as much as can possibly be established about it.

 But what actually happened may be considerably worse than what is currently known.
 Let’s not be under any illusions about the potential gravity of what McCarthy may well be hiding from the committee — and from the country.